 The via ferrata, although not categorized as difficult, is varied and in several physical sections.
 There are many points where you climb vertically and some where the slight overhang and the exposure increase the degree of difficulty.
 On the other hand, it is a very pleasant, varied itinerary that fully satisfies those who travel along it.

-Near the Ferrata di Rocca Bianca (also known as Ferrata di Caprie), there are the Ferrata della Ruceia and the Ferrata Carlo Giorda.
+Near the Ferrata di Rocca Bianca (also known as Ferrata di Caprie), there are the Via Ferrata Ruceia and the Ferrata Carlo Giorda.
 Among the others via ferrata in the Val di Susa many ferrata meet, including the Ferrata Gorge of the Dora, the Ferrata dell'Orrido of Chianocco, the Ferrata of Foresto's Gorge.